-There are three building blocks for a hybrid roaming solution: a hybrid device, an app and a hybrid network.
+There are three building blocks for a hybrid roaming solution:

 First you need a hybrid device, such as Tactilon Dabat, which is a TETRA radio and a smartphone in one.
 It can connect to both TETRA and 4G/5G networks, meaning you can use it as a TETRA radio for critical communications and as a smartphone for professional mobile applications.